2022-23 Tufts University Transfer Acceptance Rate, Requirements, and Application Deadline

 Tufts Transfer Deadline

-The Tufts transfer deadline for fall applicants is March 15.
-They do not allow for spring transfers.
+The Tufts transfer deadline for fall applicants is March 18.
+If applying to a BFA program, the visual art portfolio is due by March 20.
+Tufts does not allow for spring transfers.

 Tufts Transfer Requirements